“From sight love is born”, says an old Spanish proverb. This is especially true with your Airbnb photos!

 Focus on a point in the middle of the room to get the optimal depth of field.
-This will give your guests an idea of the size of the rooms.
+This will give your guests an idea of

 Fisheye or extra wide-angle lenses are not recommended because they are misleading – Your image should be as realistic as possible.